abyx/octopress/source/_posts/2015-11-18-the-deal-with-angular-and-minification.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Get the next guides: learn to write Angular the right way and be ready for 2.0!"
 ---

 Angular and minification (or “minifying” or “uglifying”) might seem like they don’t play well at first.
 First impressions are usually quite negative: